Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Introduction

-There are three major underlying themes in our analysis.
-As we discussed above, the first has to do with \emph{delays:} either due to a computing overhead or an inherent lag between ``action'' and ``reaction'', agents may have to update their actions based on feedback that is stale and obsolete.
-The second has to do with \emph{multi-agent} systems: learners may have to take decisions with very different information at their disposal, and with no realistic means of coordinating their decision-making mechanisms.
-Accordingly, the third has to do with \emph{adaptivity:} we are interested in learning algorithms that can be run with minimal information prerequisites at the agent end, while still achieving optimal regret bounds.
+\para{Our contributions in the context of related work} There are three major underlying themes in our analysis.
+As we discussed above, the first has to do with \textbf{delays:} either due to a computing overhead or an inherent lag between ``action'' and ``reaction'', agents may have to update their actions based on feedback that is potentially stale and obsolete.
+The second has to do with \textbf{multi-agent} systems: in a network setting, learners may have to take decisions with very different information at their disposal, and with no realistic means of coordinating their decision-making mechanisms.
+Expanding further on this point, the third has to do with \textbf{adaptivity:} we are interested in learning algorithms that can be run with minimal information prerequisites at the agent end, while still achieving optimal regret bounds.

-To take all this into account, we introduce in \cref{sec:framework} a novel, flexible framework that unifies several models of online learning in the presence of delays \textendash\ including both single- and multi-agent setups.
-To achieve no regret in this context, we employ the \acl{DA} template of \citet{nesterov2009primal} which we combine with adaptive learning rates inspired by the ``inverse square root of the sum'' blueprint of \citet{MS10} and \citet{DHS11}.
-We show that the resulting policies achieve optimal data-dependent guarantees and can automatically adapt to the delays encountered by the agents (\cf \cref{sec:DDA}); in particular, under a mild monotonicity requirement for the total amount of information available to the decision-making agent, this policy remains optimal \emph{even if the delays are not bounded.} To the best of our knowledge, this is the first adaptive algorithm that does not require a ``bounded delay'' assumption in this context.
+To take all this into account, we introduce in \cref{sec:framework} a novel, flexible framework that unifies several models of online learning in the presence of delays---including both single- and multi-agent setups.
+To achieve no regret in this context, we employ the \acl{DA} template of \citet{Nes09} which we combine with adaptive learning rates inspired by the ``inverse root sum'' blueprint of \citet{ACG02}, \citet{MS10} and \citet{DHS11}.
+We show that the resulting policies achieve optimal data- and delay-dependent guarantees even in a fully decentralized environment (\cref{sec:variable}).
+In the literature, the closest antecedents to our result are the works of \cite{MS14} and \cite{JGS16,JGS19}, in which the authors also devised adaptive methods for delayed online learning problems.
+However, all these papers dealt with the single-agent (shared-memory) setup---and while \citet{JGS19} makes the weakest assumptions among these three papers, the derived bounds are only data-dependent, not delay-dependent.